Information Technology Services (ITS)

 • Enroll in UTORMFA.

-• Encrypt data data when stored on devices.
+• Encrypt data when stored on devices.

 • Report to your local IT management and security.response@utoronto.ca any lost, stolen or compromised devices holding University data or those enrolled in a University authentication system as a trusted device.